fpgaprince/rtd/docs/source/fpga.rst

 =======================
 These are the core components in an FPGA, regardless of vendors.
 They are the available digital circuits/hardware avaialble to us.

-Configurable Logic Blocks (CLB )
+Configurable Logic Blocks (CLB)
 ------------------------------------------
- generally consists of the below components.
+Generally consists of the below components.
 The number of each, how they are placed and their IO are vendor specific.
 Each vendor has their own rationale for choosing implementing their architecture.

 Look up Table (LUT)